I feel comfortable here – the minute I walked in. Comfortable right here in my belly.

 What is United House?

-United House provides transitional housing and supports to women leaving the Barrie Women and Children’s Shelter in our 5 renovated, fully furnished apartments.
+United House provides transitional housing and supports to women leaving the Women and Children’s Shelter of Barrie in our 5 renovated, fully furnished apartments.
 Since opening United House, we have expanded this partnership to offer additional housing options through our Second Suites program.

 This puts them in the position of choosing between housing they cannot afford, homelessness, or returning to abusive partners.

-Working closely with the Barrie Women and Children's Shelter, we fill this gap in affordable housing, dramatically increasing the likelihood of our clients transitioning successfully out of abuse.
-At United House and in our Second Suites apartments, women (and their children, if applicable) can stay for up to one year while they wait for RGI housing to become available.
+Working closely with the Barrie Women and Children’s Shelter, we fill this gap in affordable housing, dramatically increasing the likelihood of our clients transitioning sustainably out of abuse.
+At United House and in our Second Suites apartments, women (and their children, if applicable) can stay while they wait for RGI housing to become available.
+When women do not meet the mandate for Special Priority status on the waitlist for RGI housing, they can stay for up to one year while they set housing goals for themselves and develop and implement a housing plan to achieve their goals.
+During this time, our Housing Coordinator provides support with budgeting, education around tenant rights and responsibilities, accessing basic needs, income and employment supports, and housing search.

 But everyone has a greater chance at a good life through affordable housing.
 Everyone can use a reminder that, just as they are, they have worth.
-And everyone benefits from the community of fellow clients, staff, and volunteers, and talk about their desire to get to a place in their lives where they can be the ones who help others.
+And everyone benefits from the community of fellow clients, staff, and volunteers, and talk about their desire to get to a place in their lives where they can be sharing wisdom and expertise from their lived experience, and supporting others on the journey.

 The majority of our residents have had to leave violent situations and are not initially ready to support themselves, so they are provided for through the Ontario Works (OW) program.